-- Consultations and psychotherapy sessions take place after former scheduling.
+- Consultations and psychotherapy sessions take place only after former scheduling.

 - In order to schedule a session, the chosen therapist should be contacted.

-- In justified situations temporary price reduction is possible.
+In justified cases temporary price reduction is possible.

 - In case of being late, the session is not prolonged.
 The cost is the same as for the whole session.

-- In order to cancel or postpone scheduled session, you should inform the psychotherapist at least 24 hours before the date of the session.
-In other case, the session should be paid for (in some justified cases psychotherapist may decide otherwise).
+- In order to cancel or postpone a scheduled session, the psychotherapist is to be informed at least 24 hours before the date of the session.
+Otherwise, the session should be paid for (in some justified cases the psychotherapist may decide otherwise).

 - Psychotherapy sessions usually take place once a week.

-- The duration of psychotherapy may vary from few weeks up to a few years – it depends on the reported problem.
+- The duration of psychotherapy may vary from a few weeks up to a few years, depending on the reported problem.
 Usually it takes a couple of months.

-- The psychotherapist informs about longer breaks in work (e.g. holidays) in proper advance.
-For the period of a break, another therapist can be offered to a patient as a replacement.
+- The psychotherapist informs in advance about longer breaks in work (e.g. holidays).
+For the period of the break, another psychotherapist can be offered to a patient as a replacement.

-- Sometimes psychotherapist needs to record a session or its part (for research or supervision).
-In such case patient is always asked for permission in writing, which he/she may cancel anytime.
+- Sometimes the psychotherapist needs to record a session or its part (for research or supervision).
+In such case the patient is always asked for permission in writing, which he/she may cancel anytime.

-- sychotherapists working at the Centre are members of professional organizations and they work according to the codes of ethics of these organizations.
+- Psychotherapists working at the Centre are members of professional organisations and they work according to the codes of ethics of these organisations.